FineUploader/react-fine-uploader-rails/README.md

-# README
+# Rails with ReactFineUploader Example App

-This README would normally document whatever steps are necessary to get the application up and running.
+This is example application showing how to integrate rails5 with reactfineuploader and react_on_rails gem.

-Things you may want to cover:
+If you want to test it:

 * Ruby version